-I am a political scientist specializing in international political economy (IPE).
-I broadly examine the politics of international trade and focus on international institutions, such as the World Trade Organization (WTO), and the role of multinational companies (MNCs) in global trade governance.
+I am an author and a political scientist focusing on international political economy and international relations.
+My research primarily focuses on the politics of international trade, the role of international institutions, such as the European Union and the World Trade Organization, as well the role of multinational companies in global trade governance.

-My current project aims to understand the distributive consequences of international trade and the role of MNCs in shaping regulatory outcomes in global fora.
-My previous work has been published by the Review of International Organizations, Global Policy, Comparative European Politics, and the World Trade Review.
-My list of publications can be found on my ResearchGate page.
+My current project aims to understand the impact of open border policies in Europe for the politics of international trade and the role of MNCs in shaping regulatory outcomes in global fora.
+Amongst others, my previous work has been published by International Organization, Review of International Organizations, Journal of Common Market Studies, Global Policy, and the World Trade Review.

 For my ETH website, please click here.
 My Google Scholar page can be found here and my ORCID is available via this link.